Burneside

-Burneside (/ˈbɜːrnisaɪd/) is a small village in South Lakeland in Cumbria, England.
+Burneside (/ˈbɜːrnisaɪd/) is a small village in Westmorland and Furness, Cumbria, England.
 It is located to the north of Kendal and to the south east of Staveley, on the River Kent, just upstream from the confluence of the River Sprint.
 It has about 3,000 inhabitants.
 By the time of the 2011, Census Burneside had been transformed into an electoral ward only.
 The population of this ward was 1,888.
-The majority of the population are now recorded as living in Strickland Ketel parish.
+The village is split between the civil parishes of Strickland Ketel, to the west of the River Kent, and Strickland Roger to the east.

 Burneside railway station is situated on the Windermere Branch Line, with services to Windermere to the north west, Oxenholme on the West Coast Main Line, and Lancaster to the south.
 Burneside is around 10 mi from the M6 motorway.

 Politics

-In 1974, under the Local Government Act 1972, Burneside became a part of the South Lakeland district whose administrative centre is Kendal.
+In 1974, under the Local Government Act 1972, Burneside became a part of the South Lakeland district.
+In 2023 South Lakeland became part of the Westmorland and Furness unitary authority, whose administrative centre is Kendal.

-Burneside is part of Westmorland and Lonsdale constituency for which Tim Farron is the current member of parliament, representing the Liberal Democrats.
+Burneside is part of Westmorland and Lonsdale constituency for which Tim Farron is the current member of parliament (as of 2024), a member of the Liberal Democrats.

 Prior to Brexit in 2020, its residents voted to elect MEP's for the North West England constituency of the European Parliament.

 Economy

-Burneside's economy is based upon the paper mill James Cropper plc, founded in 1845 by James Cropper.
+Burneside's economy is based upon the James Cropper plc paper mill, founded in 1845 by James Cropper.
+A short tramway, the Burneside Paper Mills Tramway, linked the mill to Burneside station.
 Originally, most villagers worked in the factory.
 Until the year 2000 James Cropper (a descendant of the original James Cropper) owned a large proportion of the village; it was then sold to housing agencies.

 New Routes Adventure Company is run from Burneside, offering climbing and walking in the surrounding area.

 Current village

 Burneside has two main estates, Hall Park and Chapel Fields, which have a mix of private and rented accommodation.

 The village has one grocery store and one bakery.
 It has a pub named the Jolly Anglers and a chip shop.
 The village also has a cricket club with a licensed club house on Hollins Lane as well as a football club situated opposite that uses the cricket club facilities after games.

-Burneside's only church is St. Oswald's.
+Burneside's only church is St Oswald's Church.
 This Anglican church is mainly the product of a rebuild in the 1880s, although there was an earlier church on the present site designed by George Webster.

 The only school in the village is St. Oswald's primary school, which is Church of England.
 The Bryce Institute is a key feature of the village allowing locals to participate in many social events.
 The Bryce Institute was built in 1896 and in 1918 was used as a bathhouse; it is now used for many local events.